Different Types of Window Glass

 Is the glass tinted?
 Both single and double-pane glass can have tinting.
 Glass for homes and buildings can be tinted much the same as the glass tint on our cars.
 Glass panes can have an applied film tint, or they can have an integral tint where the tinting is actually part of the glass—like an old green soda bottle.
 Tinting is available in just about every imaginable color and in many different degrees of reflectivity.
 The purposes of color tinting are to change the appearance of the glass and to reduce the amount of sunlight and heat entering the living space.

 Is safety glass required?
 This consideration comes into play mainly when the glass is in or close to a doorway and when it’s close to the ground.
 Building codes require glass in these areas to be a safety type that won’t turn into large deadly shards if it gets broken.
 There are various types of safety glass that we can help you select from.

 Contact Springfield Glass Company for Your Glass Needs

 These are the basic design criteria that must be determined for any window or door glass installation.
 It is important for any building that the correct selections are made so the appearance is right and the building is in compliance with safety codes.
-Call us at Springfield Glass Company, where we are happy to help you determine which selections match your installation to avoid unnecessary expense due to appearance mismatches or building code violations.
+Call the Springfield Glass Company at (417) 883-6555 or contact us online.
+We’re happy to help you determine which selections match your installation to avoid unnecessary expense due to appearance mismatches or building code violations.